Essential Ballerina Requirements for Aspiring Dancers

 What are the typical salary expectations for ballet dancers?

-Ballet dancers can expect a salary ranging from $21,000 to $78,000, with an average hourly wage of about $24.95.
+Ballet dancers can expect to earn a salary between $21,000 and $78,000, with an average hourly wage of about $24.95.
 This wide range reflects the field’s varying experience and performance opportunity levels.

 What career transitions are available for ballet dancers after performing?